 As we are making historical sketches and not dealing in romances we must confine ourselves to facts.
 Was the Pearl of Orr's Island a whole cloth romance or was it based on facts?
 And we say we do not know.
 One thing is vouched for, however, by good authority; that Mrs. Stowe did not write the book on Orr's Island but after she left the Island.
 She secured her material here.
 Whether she had a model or not we cannot say and what makes the thing more perplexing is that there is some conflicting among local celebrities as to where the Pearl's home and the grotto were located.
-There are so many different stories told that the only way to arrive at any clear conclusion is to come to Orr's Island and take the book and after studying it seek out the positions and satisfy yourself.
+There are so many different stories, told that the only way to arrive at any clear conclusion is to come to Orr's Island and take the book and after studying it seek out the positions and satisfy yourself.
 For instance, Mrs. Stowe says the Pearl's home was a lean-to facing the open sea.
 If you follow her narrative you find that her smugglers anchored their vessel near the Devil's Back.
-Here, too, must have been the grotto,
+Here, too, must have been the grotto, 1.

-Island, abreast of the post office and on this side of the lists.
-This is a commenced a litt commenced in the inside.
-Just be being in old colorings have all be land unoccupied in gent on the Islam a cottage in 1890.
+of the Island, abreases from the post office as the built on this side of a and Miss Thwing of a having commenced a last DeCoursey's being called finished making it fit ottage on the inside.
+It is, the one being in old where the buildings have all be enty of land unoccupied their agent on the Islanding built a cottage in 18.